WildernessLabs/Documentation/docs/Meadow/Getting_Started/MCUs/Project_Lab/index.md

 ⚠️ **Note**: When deploying a project for the first time, the transfer will take several minutes, since it's transferring all the necessary libraries to run the application.
 Once the app is running for the first time, deployment will be faster as it will transfer only the files that have been changed.
 :::

-Once all the files are transferred to your device, the app will start in debug mode and you should see Meadow’s onboard RGB LED lighting up in different colors.
+Once all the files are transferred to your device, the app will start in debug mode and you should see Project Lab's screen turn on and show sensor readings every few seconds and pushing the buttons updates the states shown on the screen.

 ![Project Lab app running](wildernesslabs_projectlab_blinky.gif)